rangle/ngCourse2/handout/components/README.md

 # Part 4: Components in Angular 2

-This course will be organized around building a collaborative task manager.
-We will start by building a client app, which we will later connect to a REST API.
-Our first task is to setup a simple Angular app consisting of a few components, and to understand how they fit together.

 ![components](../../img/components.jpg)

 The core concept of any Angular 2 application is the *component*.
 In effect, the whole application can be modelled as a tree of these components.